Jennifer O'Neill: 1963–1971: Modeling and breakthrough

+in 1962.
+Commenting on O'Neill in 1965, Diana Vreeland said: "O'Neill is a dream.
+She has great distinction."

+O'Neill largely used her modeling income to fund her equestrian endeavors, which afforded her to purchase her own horse, named Alezon.
+When O'Neill was 15 years old, though, the horse balked before a wall at a horse show, throwing her, causing her to fracture her neck and lower spine in three places.
+The injury resulted in her suffering lifelong back pain.
+O'Neill eventually dropped out of the Dalton School at age 17 to wed her first husband, IBM executive Deed Rossiter.

+In 1963, O'Neill signed a contract with CoverGirl cosmetics, marking the beginning of a 30-year career as a spokesperson for the company.
+O'Neill is listed in the Smithsonian Institution's National Museum of American History's Center for Advertising History for her long-standing contract with CoverGirl cosmetics as its model and spokesperson in ads and television commercials.

-In 1968 O'Neill landed a small role in For Love of Ivy.
-In 1970 she played her first lead role in the Howard Hawks film Rio Lobo with her co-star John Wayne.
+In 1968, O'Neill landed a small role in the comedy film For Love of Ivy.
+In 1970, she played her first lead role in the Howard Hawks film Rio Lobo co-starring John Wayne.
 She had a supporting role in Otto Preminger's Such Good Friends (1971) starring Dyan Cannon and Ken Howard.

 In the 1971 film Summer of '42, O'Neill played Dorothy Walker, the early-20s wife of an airman who has gone off to fight in World War II.
-She stated in a 2002 interview that her agent had to fight to even get a reading for the part, since the role had been cast for an "older woman" to a "coming of age" 15-year-old boy, and the director was only considering actresses over the age of thirty.
+She stated in a 2002 interview that her agent had to fight to even get a reading for the part, since the role had been cast for an "older woman" to a "coming of age" 15-year-old boy, and the director was only considering actresses over the age of 30.
+The film was a box-office success and went on to attract a cult following.

-In 1972, she co-starred with Tom Jones in David Winters's television special The Special London Bridge Special.